Hamas releases third group of hostages as part of truce deal, while Netanyahu visits Gaza

 Eyal Nouri, the nephew of Adina Moshe, 72, who was freed on Friday, said his aunt “had to adjust to the sunlight” because she had been in complete darkness for weeks.

 The released Palestinians included at least two women who had been given long sentences after being convicted by Israeli courts of violent attacks.
-Many Palestinians view prisoners held by Israel, including those implicated in attacks, as heroes resisting occupation, and have celebrated their release.
+Many Palestinians view prisoners held by Israel, including those implicated in attacks, as heroes resisting occupation.

 The war in Gaza has been accompanied by a surge in violence in the Israeli-occupied West Bank.
 Palestinian health authorities said Sunday that five Palestinians were killed in an Israeli military raid in the northern West Bank city of Jenin that began the day before.
 The toll in the West Bank is now 239 since the war began.